spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

     [**Auto key rotation**](https://learn.microsoft.com/en-us/azure/virtual-machines/disk-encryption#automatic-key-rotation-of-customer-managed-keys)
     on your Disk Encryption Set so it can automatically use new key versions from your Key Vault.

-- Changing the Disk Encryption Set URI (`diskEncryptionSetID`) in the Palette eXtended Kubernetes pack configuration in Palette will trigger a node repave.
+- Changing the Disk Encryption Set URI in the Palette eXtended Kubernetes pack configuration in Palette will trigger a node repave.

 ## New Cluster Profile